-Applications for our next EA Fellowship round (Easter 2024) are open!
+Applications for our next round are open!

-What the fellowship involves
+What the EA fellowship involves

 What is the fellowship?